Paul-VS/taylors-series/README.md

 # taylors-series
-Building Trig Functions with the Taylor Series
+building trig functions with the taylor series